Admissions

 If you wish to return to Purdue Global Law School after withdrawing or having been dismissed, contact the Admissions Department for application documents.

-A condition of your readmission could include successful completion and approval of a satisfactory academic progress (SAP) appeal.
-The written appeal must address extenuating circumstances that caused your inability to meet the satisfactory academic progress standards, and the corrective actions you have taken to ensure academic success if the appeal is granted.
+If you were not in good academic standing in your prior enrollment, a condition of your readmission could include successful completion and approval of a re-entry appeal.
+The written appeal must address extenuating circumstances that caused your inability to meet the academic standards, and the corrective actions you have taken to ensure academic success if the appeal is granted.
 Provide supporting documentation, if necessary.

 EJD Program